-Got a used-up lighter lying around?
+Do you have a used-up lighter lying around?
 Don't just toss it in the trash!
 Here's your guide on how to dispose of lighters, keeping you and the environment safe.

 We all use lighters for various purposes - from lighting a cigarette or a candle to starting a cozy campfire.
 While some lighters need lighter fluid to work, others are rechargeable.
 But regardless of their type, they all have one thing in common: they can be hazardous waste if disposed of incorrectly.

 It's easy to overlook the potential harm that lighters and lighter fluids can cause us and the environment.
 That's why this article is here to help.
 We'll break down the types of lighters, the impact of lighter fluid and the flammable materials they contain, and, most importantly, the proper steps to take when disposing of lighters.
-So grab that old, leaking lighter from your drawer, and dive in.
+So grab that old, leaking lighter from your drawer and dive in.

 According to the safety standard for cigarette lighters, there are four groups of lighters.
 They are: